-Emergency Management Network (EMnet); Meeting the Needs of a Growing Community.
+Emergency Management Network: Meeting the Needs of a Growing Community

-EMnet currently has 362 terminals throughout the Commonwealth and is growing every day.
-PEMA continually strives to keep our communities safe, and EMnet will help us achieve this goal.
-Emergency situations occur each and every day and may require EMA and 9-1-1 Staff to inform the public and issue instructions for their protection and safety.
+EMnet currently has 362 terminals throughout the commonwealth and is growing every day.
+PEMA continually strives to keep our communities safe, and EMnet will help the agency achieve this goal.
+Emergency situations occur each and every day and may require emergency management agency (EMA) and 9-1-1 staff to inform the public and issue instructions for their protection and safety.

-EMnet is designed to meet what our EMA's and 9-1-1 Centers need most; a system that is fast, secure and reliable.
-It provides us the ability to communicate during emergencies where Emergency Activations are necessary.
-EMnet is the path to the future.
+EMnet is designed to meet what EMAs and 9-1-1 centers need most: a system that is fast, secure, and reliable.
+It provides the ability to communicate during emergencies where emergency activations are necessary.

 What is the difference between an EMnet and EAS Message?